Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Scaling Agent Design

 \subsection{Observation of Processing Environment}

 To collect the current state of the processing environment, the agent uses metrics from the time-series DB.
 Common time-series DBs (e.g., Prometheus) support metrics aggregation for stabilizing service states against natural fluctuations in the environment.
 While we set the evaluation interval to 10s, we also discussed that scaling actions take up to 5s for fully taking place; hence, we query a time series of the remaining 5s and consider the average.
 We repeatedly capture this information to create the training data ($D$) for the regression functions.
+The agent's architecture thus favors fast paced adaptation cycles over a longer prediction horizon that uses more traces.